Singapore’s growing success in the worldwide film industry attests to this, with homegrown films such as

-My Magic selected for, and receiving accolades, at acclaimed film festivals like the Cannes Film Festival, International Film Festival Rotterdam and Pusan International Film Festival.
+My Magic selected for, and receiving accolades, at acclaimed film festivals like the Cannes Film Festival, International Film Festival Rotterdam and Busan International Film Festival.
 View trailers and more details of Singapore-made films at the Singapore Media Gallery.

 Collaborative efforts between local and international film companies have been increasing.
 Co-produced films bring together resources from co-producing countries and help Singapore filmmakers participate in projects of international standing and with potential for global distribution.
-One notable co-production is Singapore and Australia’s first official film under the Australia-Singapore co-production agreement, BAIT.
-This film showcases Singapore’s technical capabilities in stereoscopic 3D technology.
+One recent co-production is

 The Singapore Film Commission (SFC), which is part of MDA, nurtures, supports and promotes Singapore talent in filmmaking and the production of films.
 It administers the

 New Talent Feature Grant, which supports first and second-time filmmakers in developing feature films, as well as the

-Year 2013 also saw 10 local films hitting the big screen in Singapore, bringing the total box-office takings to S$13 million, an increase of 10 per cent from 2012.
-Singapore also continues to have the highest number of cinema goers per year, with more than 20 million attendees at 218 cinema screens1 operated by major players like Golden Village, Shaw Organisation and Cathay Organisation.
+Singapore also continues to have the highest number of cinema goers per year, with more than 20 million attendees at 218 cinema screens1 operated by major players like Golden Village, Shaw Organisation, Cathay Organisation, and Filmgarde.

-International film production and service companies such as Double Negative Visual Effects and Lucasfilm have also set up development studios in Singapore to harness our creative expertise, hiring local talent to work on international projects.
+International film production and service companies such as Lucasfilm have also set up development studios in Singapore to harness our creative expertise, hiring local talent to work on international projects.
 For example,

 1Source: Singapore Film Commission.
 Information is gathered from various sources including websites, local press, local distributors and producers, and is meant to serve as a guide only